memtrip/eos-swift/README.md

 tests to quickly gauge what functionality is provided by the SDK.
 - `eos-chain-actions` tests the highest level of abstraction; pushing transactions composed of actions.
 - `eos-http-rpc` tests the interaction with nodeos HTTP RPC api.
-- `eos-chain-actions` tests the building of local abi bytes
+- `eos-abi-writer` tests the building of local abi bytes

 ## eos-core
 The core module contains the core building blocks required to interact with the EOS network.